quarta-feira, 28 de abril de 2010

 sábado, 24 de abril de 2010

-Cocinha da Idade do Bronze - Hidden Eritage
+Cozinha da Idade do Bronze - Hidden HEritage

 A arqueóloga Lorraine Bourke da NIEA (Nordert Ireland Enviorment Agency) esplica neste clip do programa Hidden Eritage uma das técnicas utilizadas na protohistoria para o cocinhado dos alimentos mostrando um dos mas antigos métodos de cozer a comida (o uso de pedras quentadas previamente ao lume), nesta demostração prática arredor duma saborosa perna de cordeiro emvolta em... palha!.